zainahm3d/CS4430/A4/README.txt

 Prerequisites:
     install mysql connector
     sudo apt install python3-mysql.connector

-All main database functions are in functions.py

 How to run:
-    1. make sure the northwind database is loaded into mysql
+    1. ensure you are in the correct directory
     2. python3 main.py